 The colossal change to my lifestyle that choosing to study necessitated left me feeling hugely disconnected from the world that I’d grown up in.

-But desperate as I was all those years ago to step out of the identity that I’d created for myself, the transition from hedonistic party-goer to diligent literature student wasn’t entirely smooth sailing.
+But desperate as I was all those years ago to step out of the identity that I’d created for myself, the transition from hedonistic party-goer to literature student wasn’t entirely smooth sailing.
 As well as being plagued by self-doubt throughout my university career, the colossal change to my lifestyle that choosing to study necessitated left me feeling hugely disconnected from the world that I’d grown up in.
 Where I used to crave spending time with my friends, I found myself increasingly choosing to be alone.
 And where I once enjoyed being the life and soul of the party, I began to feel more content staying at home.
-At this stage, everything I thought I knew about myself – what I enjoyed, who my friends were, what kind of future I envisioned for myself – began to unravel, until I felt completely alienated, not only from my world, but from myself.
-Who was I?
-And what did I want out of life?
-For a while I had no idea.
+At this stage, everything I thought I knew about myself – what I enjoyed, who my friends were, what kind of future I envisioned for myself – began to unravel, until I felt completely alienated, not only from my environment, but from myself.

 There’s no denying just how beneficial for my mental and physical health the shedding of my old skin has been.
 But as much as seeking change was the right thing for me to do, it has also left me exposed to quite a bit of confusion and pain.
 There are good friends I no longer spend time with, favourite places that I no longer feel inclined to visit, music that no longer inspires me to dance, and experiences that I no longer enjoy.
 And as much as I feel disconnected from the parts of my self and my life that are most familiar, I’m also not entirely at ease with the new me that is taking shape.
 The space I occupy lies somewhere between two very different worlds, neither of which I’m entirely comfortable in.